-Direct-to-consumer brands are companies that sell their products directly to customers.
+Direct-to-consumer (D2C) brands are companies that sell their products directly to customers.
 The main idea is that by removing middlemen (i.e. the retailers), these brands can offer customers better prices on their products.
 There are plenty of other benefits from a brand perspective, which we'll talk about below.

-Besides the simple fact that the internet makes online shopping possible, the new digital age of shopping created a lot of new opportunities for new brands to disrupt the "old-world" (offline) way of doing things.
+Besides the simple fact that the internet makes online shopping possible, the new digital age of shopping has created a lot of new opportunities for new brands to disrupt the "old-world" (offline) way of doing things.

 Of course, some of these changes are obvious (e.g. being able to open a business without needing a physical store).
 However, with the development of the internet, other business elements were now ready to be changed forever.
-This included remodeling supply chains, using new marketing methods, and rethinking the customer experience.
+This included remodelling supply chains, using new marketing methods to reach new audiences, and rethinking the customer experience.

 There are a few pioneers for this new business model in regards to the e-commerce world.
 Warby Parker was one of them.

-If you haven’t heard of them, they are an eye-glasses company.
-The company’s origin story is a classic startup story: after losing a pair of glasses as a student and not being able to afford a new pair, the founders realised that there was a huge opportunity to disrupt a market.
+If you haven’t heard of Warby Parker, they are an eye-glasses company.
+The company’s origins are a classic startup story: after losing a pair of glasses as a student and not being able to afford a new pair, the founders realised that there was a huge opportunity to disrupt a market.

 As the eye-glasses industry was completely dominated by one company that was keeping prices artificially high, they decided that it was time for this to change - and thus, Warby Parker was born.